Enter to main center

 (1) Strengthening the prosecution of TIP perpetrators:

 Law enforcement agencies shall coordinate to crackdown human trafficking crimes, enhance horizontal communication and utilize resources properly.
-In addition, law enforcement agencies shall also strengthen investigation and punishment of illegal intermediaries, potential or suspicious places such as places where migrants often enter or gather and red-light districts.
+In addition, law enforcement agencies shall also strengthen investigation and punishment of illegal intermediaries, potential or suspicious places such as places where migrants often enter or gather and adult entertainment venues.
 For further information on the implementation, please refer to the NIA website (URL: https://www.immigration.gov.tw/5385/7445/7535/7615/).

 (2) Strengthening the protection of victims